nfdi4plants/Swate/README.md

 `fake build -t OfficeDebug`

-this will launch an Excel instance with the AddIn sideloaded.
+this will launch an Excel instance with the AddIn sideloaded, while also running docker with a MySql- and a Adminer instance.
+The MySql user/password will be root/example and can be set in .db/docker-compose.yml.
+Adminer cam be accessed at localhost:8085, MySql at localhost:42333, and the app runs at localhost:3000 for client and localhost:8080 for the server.

 However it is currently pretty hard to attach a debugger to the instance of edge that runs in the Excel window (update: you can now use [EdgeDevToolsPreview](https://www.microsoft.com/en-us/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot:overviewtab) for that aswell).
 You can circumvent this issue by additionally testing in Excel online: